reactive-python/reactpy/docs/source/contributing.rst

 - Report bugs
 - Participate in general discussions

-Still aren't sure how you can help?
+Still aren't sure what you have to offer?
 Just
 `ask us <https://github.com/idom-team/idom/discussions>`__ and we'll help you make your first contribution.